JonasMelchior/lorawan-js/README.md

 -jar lorawan-join-server-1.0.jar
 ```

-### Specify Key Store Paths
+### Configure

 You can also specify in what directories the different Key Stores should reside in a .yaml file with the format as specified below.
 Note, that the paths specify a directory, i.e. the directory and not the Key Store file itself.
 The paths can be equal of different.
+Also, you can specify other configuration details such as the master password to be sued for the key stores and details of the initial
+admin user.
 ```
+master_pwd: <keystores_pwd>
+admin:
+  user: <email of initial admin user>
+  pwd: <BCrypt hash of password>
 storage:
   credentials: <path1>
   rkeys: <path2>